The Great Wall of China at Jinshanling, mist rising from the valleys

 Zhajiangmian(Beijing's defining noodle bowl)

-Hand-cut wheat noodles arrive warm and chewy, topped with a dark, glossy sauce of pork belly slow-cooked in fermented soybean paste, salty and deeply savoury.
-You stir in fresh cucumber matchsticks and crisp bean sprouts, and the bowl finishes cool and crunchy against the rich sauce.
+Hand-cut wheat noodles arrive warm and chewy, topped with a dark, glossy sauce of pork belly slow-cooked in fermented soybean paste.
+Stir in fresh cucumber matchsticks and crisp bean sprouts, and the bowl finishes salty, savoury and cool against the rich sauce.

 We keep this as a small, paced tasting rather than a long street-food march.
-Two or three stops are chosen by what is fresh that morning, with time to sit where possible.
-The route feels like a local breakfast, not a snack crawl.
+Two or three stops are chosen by what is freshest that morning, with time to sit between each, so the route feels like a local breakfast rather than a snack crawl.

 03